Harry Langdon: Death and recognition

 Langdon suffered a cerebral hemorrhage during the filming of the Republic musical Swingin' on a Rainbow, and died on December 22, 1944.
 All funeral arrangements were handled by Langdon's old friend Vernon Dent.
 Langdon was cremated and his ashes interred at Grand View Memorial Park Cemetery in Glendale, California.

 At the height of his career, Langdon was making $7,500 per week, a fortune for the times.
 In his obituary the New York Times wrote that "his whole appeal was a consummate ability to look inexpressibly forlorn when confronted with manifold misfortunes—usually of the domestic type.
 He was what was known as 'dead-pan'...the feeble smile and owlish blink which had become his stock-in-trade caught on in a big way, and he skyrocketed to fame and fortune..."

+On February 8, 1960, (the same day as Andy Clyde), Langdon received a star on the Hollywood Walk of Fame at 6927 Hollywood Boulevard, for his contribution to the motion pictures industry.

 In 1997, his home town of Council Bluffs celebrated "Harry Langdon Day" and in 1999 named Harry Langdon Boulevard in his honor.
 For his contribution to the motion picture industry, Harry Langdon has a star on the Hollywood Walk of Fame at 6925 Hollywood Boulevard.

 Langdon is briefly depicted in the biographical film Stan & Ollie, played by Richard Cant, where he is preparing for the shooting of Zenobia with Oliver Hardy.

 Langdon's son, Harry Langdon Jr., went on to a successful career as a Hollywood photographer.